wiklundm/arcticsleddogclub/README.md

 ![Couple having fun riding a sled](assets/images/smile.jpg)
 ![White snowflakes on grey background]("assets/images/snowflake.jpg")

-I also added a YouTube sleddog movie made by National Geographic to add both sound and visual effects.
+I also added a YouTube sleddog movie made by National Geographic to add both sound and visual effects and give the user a teaser and more information about the sport.
 ![Sleddog Movie](https://www.youtube.com/embed/6nVfFNbxX7s?si=czFZmxTQhXYpDqcX)

 FEATURES